NikitaBro10YT/NikitaBro10YT/About me.md

-- ╔ Привет! Я разработчик игр на плотформе Roblox,
+- ╔ Hi!
+I'm a Roblox game developer,
-- ║ меня зовут NikitaBro10YT!
+- ║ my name is NikitaBro10YT!
-- ╚ Подробнее о моих проектах ты можешь узнать ниже!
+- ╚ You can find out more about my projects below!
 -
-- ╔ Мои основные соц сети:
+- ╔ My main social networks:
 - ║ Discord - _ nikitabro10 _
 - ╚ Roblox - NikitaBro10YT
 -
-- ╔ Надеюсь мы подружимся
+- ╔ I hope we can become friends
-- ╚ с тобой!
+- ╚ with you!